 (2) the Temple of the goddess Athena, in Doric style (V century), which was always the most revered temple,built to commemorate the victory of Imera against the Carthaginians in 480 BC.

 Among the most remarkable artefacts in Ortigia is the Syracuse Cathedral on the Piazza del Duomo.
-It was erected on the site of an ancient temple dedicated to the goddess Athena (Minerva) and the ancient temple still exists with ten columns (out of a total of 40) forming the peristyle of the temple.
+The cathedral was erected on the site of an ancient temple dedicated to the goddess Athena (Minerva) and the ancient temple was retained as part of the new building and the columns can be seen inside the cathedral.

-The cathedral façade, in baroque style, was rebuilt in 1728 after the earthquake of 1693.
-Inside it has three naves, and a baptismal font of white marble, found in the catacombs of San Giovanni, and bearing the name of Bishop Zosimus (VII century).
+The cathedral façade was rebuilt in 1728 in baroque style after the earthquake of 1693.
+Inside it has three naves, and a baptismal font of white marble which was found in the catacombs of San Giovanni and bears the name of the 7th century Bishop Zosimus.

 Nearby is the Chapel of the Crucifix, with a rectangular plan, from the 17th century.
-The high altar, of the Baroque age, is also attributed to Giovanni Vermexio.
+The high altar, added during the Baroque period, is also attributed to Giovanni Vermexio.

-Also not to be missed druing your visit to Syracuse is the 13th century Bellomo Palace.
-Here you will find the Regional Gallery, which includes several sections with Byzantine, Medieval and Renaissance sculptures.
+Another highlight of your visit to Syracuse is the 13th century Bellomo Palace.
+Here you can visit the Regional Gallery, which includes several sections with Byzantine, Medieval and Renaissance sculptures.

-The Art Gallery is well stocked with tablets dating from the 15th and 16th century, including paintings of the centuries XIV-XVIII, and, in particular, the "San Lorenzo", attributed to Lorenzo Veneziano (1356-1372) and the "Annunciation" by Antonello da Syracuse (1430c.-1479).
-There are also furniture, textiles, ceramics, potteries and works of jewellery.
+The Art Gallery is well stocked with works dating from the 15th and 16th century and also including paintings of the 14th-17th centuries and, in particular, the "San Lorenzo", attributed to Lorenzo Veneziano (1356-1372) and the "Annunciation" by Antonello da Syracuse (1430c.-1479).
+There are also furniture, textiles, ceramics, potteries and works of jewellery in the gallery.

-Another admirable example of a medieval artefact at Ortigia is the Maniace Castle, built by Frederick II of Swabia (1194-1250) and named after George Maniace, a Byzantine General who in 1038 opposed the invasion of the Arabs.
+Another impressive example of a medieval building in Ortigia is the Maniace Castle, built by Frederick II of Swabia (1194-1250) and named after George Maniace, a Byzantine General who opposed the invasion of the Arabs in 1038.
 It has a square plan with angular cylindrical towers.

-The entrance portal, of Gothic style, was originally flanked by two bronze sculptures of rams (one is exposed at the "Salinas" Museum in Palermo).
+The Gothic style entrance portal was originally flanked by two bronze sculptures of rams (one is now exposed at the "Salinas" Museum in Palermo).